HZ757/PortfolioWebsite/README.md

 The Portfolio Website of Henry Zhang

-This website is my old portfolio website
+This website is my old portfolio website, and also a redirection page for my google chrome extension